Premium Sustainable Flooring Made in Germany

 “The HARO locking system requires no glue for fixing, which not only means that there is no harmful VOC off-gassing to worry about but also that the floor is ready to walk on immediately following installation.

 “Additionally, it can be laid directly over existing floor coverings and all common sub-floors and is suitable for use with underfloor heating systems.
 Best of all, it comes pre-finished so there is no sanding, staining or lacquering required.”

 As well as the engineered timber flooring range, HARO offers laminate flooring, which is compatible with residential and commercial flooring needs, as well as the Disano range, an alternative to vinyl flooring.
-Disano is waterproof and 100 per cent PVC and plasticiser free.
+Disano is water resistant and 100 per cent PVC and plasticiser free.

 Creating a healthful environment in your home starts from the floor up.
 Words by Justin Foote 20 July 2020 - 3 min read Not all flooring materials are created equal and while many may seem to be an...

 HARO Room Visualizer.
 Try the New HARO App!